When you sell with a company you find on our site, we may earn a small commission. This never influences our rankings or advice.

 Cons

-- Some Minneapolis discount real estate agents only provided limited service, and may charge extra fees for "add-ons" like professional photography.
+- Some Minneapolis discount real estate brokers only provided limited service, and may charge extra fees for "add-ons" like professional photography.

-- Discount real estate brokers sometimes charge upfront fees, so you'll have to pay out-of-pocket before your house sells.
+- Discount real estate companies sometimes charge upfront fees, so you'll have to pay out-of-pocket before your house sells.

-- If you want to sell your house fast in Minneapolis or sell your house in as-is condition, consider using a Minneapolis cash home buyer company.
-Cash home buyers will purchase almost any home in any condition.
-You typically don't have to pay realtor commissions and many will actually cover your closing costs.
-And because they pay cash, they can usually close in a matter of days.
+- If speed or condition is your main concern: A cash home buyer company in Minneapolis will purchase almost any home in as-is condition.
+With this approach, you typically don't have to pay realtor commissions and many cash buyers will actually cover your closing costs.

 - The bulk of home seller costs is made up of realtor listing fees and closing costs.